 - Conduct research, facilitate development of sound policies, create market incentives and raise public awareness to promote successful large-scale change

-Through this process, Roots of Resilience – PNCHM activities focus to build capacity, enhance profitability and improve the quality of life for the residents of the Pacific Northwest now and for future generations.
-In addition, farmers and ranchers can use Holistic Financial Planning to become more profitable so they can continue to stay on the land.
-Finally, the Holistic Management decision making framework guides people in creating the quality of life they desire.
+Through this process, the focus of our activities is to build capacity, enhance profitability and improve the quality of life for the residents of the Pacific Northwest now and for future generations.
+In addition, farmers and ranchers can use the planning process to become more profitable so they can continue to stay on the land.
+Finally, the decision making framework guides people in creating the quality of life they desire.